facebook/react-native-website/docs/react-18-and-react-native.md

 ### Opt-ing out of React 18 on iOS

 On iOS, you'll have access to the `concurrentRootEnabled` method on your `AppDelegate.mm` file.
+You should change the returned value to `false` (or `NO`) to disable the feature.

 ```objc
 /// This method controls whether the `concurrentRoot`feature of React18 is turned on or off.